KiyaniBamba/react-shopping-cart/README.md

 - Our cart data is now being provided to us from our `CartContext` time to consume it!

-- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.
+- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`. ok

-- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.
+- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart. ok

 - Inside of our component we now need to remove all instances of props.

-  - Remove the `props` parameter
+  - Remove the `props` parameter ok
-  - Remove the `props` portion in our `getCartTotal` function
+  - Remove the `props` portion in our `getCartTotal` function ok
-  - Remove `props` when we're mapping over our cart
+  - Remove `props` when we're mapping over our cart ok

 - Time to do the same thing for our `Navigation` component.
-  - First import the `useContext` hook and our `CartContext`
+  - First import the `useContext` hook and our `CartContext`ok
-  - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
+  - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart. ok
   - Lastly we need to remove all instances of `props`
     - Remove `props` from our parameters
     - Remove `props` from our cart length